genner-lab/rutamba-tilapia/README.md

 ***

-File: xxxx.R Script used for analyses of relative growth
+File: AnalysisScript.R Script used for analyses of relative growth